 Academic institutions exist for the transmission of knowledge, the pursuit of truth, the development of students and the general well-being of society.
 Free inquiry and free expression are indispensable to the attainment of these goals.
-A Clemson student is expected at all times to show respect for civility, community and the rights of others and to exemplify the Clemson University core values of integrity, honesty and respect.
+A Clemson student is encouraged at all times to show respect for civility, community and the rights of others and to exemplify the Clemson University core values of integrity, respect, diversity, patriotism, excellence and self-reliance.